antcolag/tools/docs/utils.md

 Utils
 ===

-Is a collection of functions and operation like a noop, a pipe, true/false ecc
+Collection of functions and operation like a noop, a pipe, true/false ecc